-A derivative action is one of the ways a minority shareholder, or other suitable stakeholder, can employ to effect good corporate governance in the company he invests in, and to redress the wrongs committed against the company when those in control of the company refuse to do so.
+A derivative action is one of the ways a minority shareholder, or another suitable stakeholder, can employ to effect good corporate governance in the company he invests in and to redress the wrongs committed against the company when those in control of the company refuse to do so.
 It also acts as a deterrent for directors not to abuse the proper functioning of the company by making decisions that adversely affect the company.

 This article focuses on derivative actions as one of the methods a minority shareholder can employ to protect the legal interests of the company and, in so doing, protect his own rights.
-Firstly, I will briefly discuss the common law principles relating to the separate legal personality of the company, the impact thereof on actions to be taken by the company and when this may possibly be circumvented, ie through a derivative action.
+Firstly, I will briefly discuss the common law principles relating to the separate legal personality of the company, the impact thereof on actions to be taken by the company, and when this may possibly be circumvented, ie through a derivative action.
 I will then briefly discuss derivative actions in the new dispensation.